Ralph Reed: Campaign for lieutenant governor

 Reed's early lead in fund-raising evaporated by December 31, 2005, when disclosure reports showed Cagle raising almost twice as much money as Reed in the last six months of the year.

 Bob Irvin, a former U.S. House of Representatives Republican leader, was the first prominent Republican to publicly call on Reed to withdraw from the race.
 21 state senators signed a letter in February 2006 calling on Reed to withdraw from the race, "declaring that his ties to Washington lobbyist Jack Abramoff could jeopardize the re-election of Gov. Sonny Perdue and the rest of the GOP ticket.”
 Reed rejected the petition as a useless stunt, and expressed confidence that his record and ideas would prevail.

 Aides to Speaker of the House Glenn Richardson, ostensibly neutral in the race, released a poll that showed Reed's mounting negatives could hurt Perdue and the Republican ticket.
 On March 21, 2006, political consultant Matt Towery of Insider Advantage released a poll showing Reed represented an eight-point drag on the Perdue ticket.

-Insurance Commissioner John Oxendine, whose own ambitions had been upended by Reed's candidacy, endorsed Cagle in June 2006, saying that Reed's nomination threatened the success of the Republican ticket.
+Insurance Commissioner John Oxendine, whose ambitions had been upended by Reed's candidacy, endorsed Cagle in June 2006, saying that Reed's nomination threatened the success of the Republican ticket.

-Two dozen members of the Reed steering committee, including a Reed State Co-Chairman, resigned their affiliation with the Reed campaign and endorsed Cagle, but Reed continued his pursuit of the nomination.
+Two dozen members of the Reed steering committee, including a Reed State Co-Chairman, resigned from the Reed campaign and endorsed Cagle, but Reed continued his pursuit of the nomination.

 New York Mayor Rudy Giuliani traveled to Georgia to campaign for Reed.
 A Democrat, conservative former United States Senator Zell Miller, also endorsed Reed.

-On July 18, 2006, Reed was defeated in the Republican primary, losing the nomination to State Senator Casey Cagle.
-Final returns show Reed losing by twelve percentage points, collecting 44 percent of the vote to Cagle's 56 percent.
+On July 18, 2006, Reed lost the Republican primary to Cagle with 44% of the vote to Cagle's 56%.
 According to Politics1.com, Reed indicated he would not likely seek elective office ever again.